cjuhlin/devcor-notes/docs/Software Development and Design/Monolith applications.md

 # Monolith application

 Monolith application is one single big application.
-Everything is on one node, the whole application; the presentation , the logic and the database interface.
+Everything is on one node, the whole application; the presentation, the logic, and the database interface.

 Designed to do every step in the process without using external services.